-Rock Region Metro is exploring opportunities for reimagining Transit their River Cities Center as a mixed-use transitdevelopment that oriented provide could continue to service while also transit providing ground-level retail, commercial spaces, amenities for daily needs, and affordable multifamily residential.
-Ongoing work and coordination between Rock Region Metro and the City on this redevelopment should be prioritized as the site sits as a critical junction between Main Street and the River Market, and adding new development to the site will help to connect the two areas.
+Rock Region Metro is exploring opportunities for reimagining their River Cities Transit Center as a mixed-use transit-oriented development that could continue to provide transit service while also providing ground-level retail, commercial spaces, amenities for daily needs, and multifamily rental at a range of affordability levels.
+Ongoing work and coordination between Rock Region Metro and the City on this redevelopment should be prioritized as the site sits at a critical junction between Main Street and the River Market, and adding new development to the site will help to connect the two areas.
 Redevelopment will require further design study and community engagement for a final design to be advanced.